brisklib/brisk/docs/docs/hello_world.md

 ## Prerequisites

-Either build or download the Brisk binaries and required dependencies.
+- A functioning C++20 compiler
+- Brisk library binary package and its dependencies (either downloaded or built)

 Refer to the [Getting Started](getting_started.md) tutorial for detailed instructions.

 ## Step 1: Create the Project Files